-UNESCO schools form a network of over 11.500 educational institutions in 182 countries worldwide.
-More than 98 Austrian UNESCO schools are part of this international network – which is gaining increasing popularity.
-Participation in the international and national network of UNESCO schools is designed as a long-term commitment.
+UNESCO schools form a network of over 11,500 educational institutions in 182 countries worldwide.
+More than 98 Austrian UNESCO schools are part of this international network, which is gaining increasing popularity.
+Participation in the international and national network of UNESCO schools is designed to be a long-term commitment.
 The entire school community is called upon to continuously incorporate the concerns of UNESCO into all areas of everyday school life.

-From kindergardens, elementary schools, middle schools, academic secondary schools and vocational schools to teacher training colleges, public or private – the ASP-Network is open to all types of schools.
-Membership in the network is not to be understood as an award alone.
-Rather, it is a commitment to the goals and ideals of UNESCO and signals a willingness to contribute to peace, international understanding and sustainable development.
+From nursery schools, elementary schools, middle schools, academic secondary schools, and vocational schools to teacher training colleges, public or private —the ASP-Network is open to all types of schools.
+Network membership is not to be understood simply as an award.
+Rather, it is a commitment to UNESCO’s goals and ideals; it signals a willingness to contribute to peace, international understanding, and sustainable development.

 Advantages of membership

 - Access to the international school network (ASPnet) with over 11,500 schools worldwide and participation in international activities

 - Information, communication, and exchange of experience in the national network as well as implementation of joint projects

 - Advice and support in the implementation of projects

 - Annual networking meeting / Annual conference